The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Discussions

+In this section, we provide more in-depth answers to our research questions with the major findings of our experiments. \paragraph{Can phoneme-based models generalize cross-linguistically?} The evaluation results for \ourclap{} and \ouraligner{} in Table~\ref{tab:unseen_eval} and Table~\ref{tab:doreco_boundary} indicate that phoneme-based model exhibits strong generalization capabilities cross-linguistically in both KWS and forced alignment, even to unseen languages in zero-shot predictions.

+Generally speaking, all \ourclap{} models perform better on utterance-level datasets (\fleurs{} and \doreco{}) than on word-level datasets (\mswc{} and UCLA Phonetic Corpus), because the longer the phoneme sequence, the more likely that it is distinct in a pool of candidates.
+For utterance-level datasets, \ourclap{} models achieve near-perfect scores on unseen languages (see Table~\ref{tab:unseen_eval}), indicating that phonemic representations do enable cross-linguistic generalization.

+Table~\ref{tab:example} shows that the similarity assigned by \ourclap{}-small was highly consistent with human perception.
+The top-ranked crosslinguistic candidates were extremely similar in articulatory features and syllable structure to the query.

+For forced alignment, even the zero-shot predictions using \ourclap{} can perform segmentation in unseen languages, especially at the word level.
+Interestingly, there were no significant differences between performance over seen and unseen languages.
+Though this result could be biased by the smaller number of unseen languages compared to seen languages (14 vs. 30), it still suggests that \ouraligner{} can perform crosslinguistic forced alignment without much adaptation.
+Finetuning the \ouraligner{} brings continued improvement over the zero-shot scenarios (see Fig~\ref{fig:alignment}).

-\paragraph{Phoneme-based modeling is critical to the crosslinguistic generalizability of CLAP-IPA models.} Table~\ref{tab:unseen_eval} and~\ref{tab:fieldwork} indicates that the proposed model exhibits strong generalization capabilities to unseen languages.
-Generally speaking, all phoneme-based models perform better on utterance-level datasets (FLEURS-P and DoReCo-P) than on word-level datasets (MSWC-P and UCLA Phonetic Corpus), because the longer the phoneme sequence, the more likely that it is distinct in a pool of candidates.
-Text-based models are struggling to generalize to unseen languages, as these unseen languages have their own distinct writing systems (e.g, Vienamese and Tamil) that are not seen in training languages.
-Comparison between the text-based and phoneme-based models in Table~\ref{tab:libriphrase} and Table~\ref{tab:unseen_eval} clearly shows that it is the use of phonemes as modeling units that enables the crosslinguistic generalizability, since they can represent all languages using the same set of symbols.
+\paragraph{Does the phoneme-based model generalize better cross-linguistically than the text-based model?} Text-based models are struggling to generalize to unseen languages, as these unseen languages have their distinct writing systems (e.g, Vietnamese and Tamil) that are not seen in training languages.
+Comparison between the text-based and phoneme-based models in Table~\ref{tab:libriphrase} and Table~\ref{tab:unseen_eval} clearly shows that it is the use of phonemes as modeling units that brings strong crosslinguistic generalizability, since they can represent all languages using the same set of symbols.

-We also analyzed the model performance qualitatively.
-The example presented in Table~\ref{tab:example} shows the ranking of retrieved phonemic transcriptions (among 5000 potential candidates in 95 languages) with respect to the speech query [\textipa{\'et\'a}] in the UCLA Phonetic Corpus.
-The similarity assigned by CLAP-IPA-small was highly consistent with human perception.
-The top-ranked candidates shared the same number of syllables and extremely similar syllable structure as the query, and captured the articulatory features of the query extremely well even across languages.
+\paragraph{Do the training hours of individual languages predict the performance of multilingual models?} The number of training hours for individual languages does not predict the performance of language in phoneme-based models.
+All languages benefit from the multilingual knowledge transfer in phoneme-based modeling.